GaryClarke/go-bytes/pointer-basics/README.md

 ## Summary

-* A pointer stores the address of a variable.
+* A pointer stores the address of a value.
-* Use `&` to get the address of a variable.
+* Use `&` to get the address of an existing value or of a composite literal.
 * Use `*` to access or modify the value at that address.
 * Changing the value through a pointer updates the original variable.